derbyjs/racer/README.md

 # Racer

 Racer is a realtime model synchronization engine for Node.js.
-It enables mutliple users to interact with the same data objects via sophisticated conflict detection and resolution algorithms.
+By leveraging ShareJS, mutliple users can interact with the same data objects in realtime and offline via sophisticated conflict resolution algorithms.
+It scales across servers horizontally, and clients can express data subscriptions in terms of queries and specific documents.
 At the same time, it provides a simple object accessor and event interface for writing application logic.

 [![Build
 Status](https://secure.travis-ci.org/codeparty/racer.png?branch=0.5)](https://travis-ci.org/codeparty/racer/branches)